Silentmaster86/Silentmaster86/README.md

-- 👋 Hi, I’m Przemysław Pietkun
+- 👋 Hi, I’m Przemysław Pietkun and I'm completely new with all of this, so please....Help me to understand!!!
 - 👀 I’m interested in most of things
 - 🌱 I’m currently learning JavaScript, Html, Css and other kind of stuff
 - 📫 How to reach me?
 FB, INSTAGRAM, TWITTER, LINKEDIN, YOUTUBE, DISCORD